Rastafari

 Rastafari originated among impoverished and socially disenfranchised Afro-Jamaican communities in 1930s Jamaica.
 A reaction against Jamaica's then-dominant British colonial culture, it was influenced by both Ethiopianism and the Back-to-Africa movement promoted by black nationalist figures such as Marcus Garvey.
-The religion developed after several Protestant Christian clergymen, most notably Leonard Howell, proclaimed that Haile Selassie's crowning as Emperor of Ethiopia in 1930 fulfilled a Biblical prophecy.
+The religion developed after several Protestant Christian clergymen, most notably Leonard Howell, proclaimed that Haile Selassie's 1930 crowning as Emperor of Ethiopia fulfilled a biblical prophecy.
 By the 1950s, Rastafari's countercultural stance had brought the movement into conflict with wider Jamaican society, including violent clashes with law enforcement.
 Early Rastafari often espoused black supremacy as a form of opposition to white supremacy, but this has gradually become less common since the 1970s.
 In the 1960s and 1970s, it gained increased respectability within Jamaica and greater visibility abroad through the popularity of Rastafari-inspired reggae musicians, most notably Bob Marley.
-Enthusiasm for Rastafari declined in the 1980s, following the deaths of Haile Selassie and Marley, but the movement survived and has a presence in many parts of the world.
+Enthusiasm for Rastafari declined in the 1980s following the deaths of Selassie and Marley, but the movement has survived and maintains a presence in many parts of the world.

 The Rastafari movement is decentralised and organised on a largely sectarian basis.
-There are several denominations, or "Mansions of Rastafari", the most prominent of which are the Nyahbinghi, Bobo Ashanti, and the Twelve Tribes of Israel, each offering a different interpretation of Rastafari belief.
-There are an estimated 700,000 to one million Rastafari across the world.
+There are several denominations, or "Mansions of Rastafari", the most prominent of which are the Nyabinghi, Bobo Ashanti, and the Twelve Tribes of Israel, each offering a different interpretation of Rastafari belief.
+There is an estimated 700,000 to 1 million Rastafari worldwide.
 The largest population is in Jamaica, although small communities can be found in most of the world's major population centres.
 Most Rastafari are of African descent, and some groups accept only black members, but non-black groups have also emerged.